The world of custom home building can get pretty interesting at times.

 At the end of this part of the process, you should have a solid idea of what the build will look like and have enough information about the home's floor plan to put our Drafting and Design Department to work.
 Your "napkin sketch" of the custom home should include:

 Depending on the client, this part of the process has a timeline that's somewhat up in the air.
 Some clients know exactly what they want and will pretty much take the lead in directing your conversation and getting through things quickly.
-Others aren't as prepared and will lean on you heavily to guide them through this leg of their custom home building journey.
-And still, there are other clients who might take their time in making decisions.
+Others aren't as prepared and will lean on you heavily to guide them through this leg of their custom home-building journey.
+And still, other clients might take their time in making decisions.

 2. Design and Drafting